ovh/docs/pages/web/domains/dns_dnssec/guide.en-sg.md

 - **if your domain name uses OVHcloud DNS servers**, activation is done in one click from the OVHcloud Control Panel

-- **if your domain name does not use OVHcloud DNS servers**, you will need to contact the service provider managing its DNS configuration If you manage this yourself, you will need to manually install the DNSSEC service.
-If this is the case, please use the documentation available online.
+- **if your domain name does not use OVHcloud DNS servers**, you will need to contact the service provider managing its DNS configuration and ask them all the parameters.
+Then go to the `Web Cloud`{.action} section.
+Click `Domains`{.action}, then choose the domain name concerned from the list.
+Click `DS records`{.action} tab, then click the Edit button on the right then click the  `+`{.action} button.
+You can now fill in the 4 fields, "Key tag", "Flag","Algorithm","Public key (encoded in base64)", with the data provided by your current service provider.

 > [!primary]
 >